 Bright orange walls with an underwater theme might seem jarring, but using complimentary colors can work and make a space more impactful.

 The main point is, don’t be scared of color.
 This dentist wasn’t and they created a unique space:

-3. How Do Children Perceive Color?
+3. Consider How Children Perceive Color

 Now don’t worry if you have white, beige, or grey painted walls.
 We’re not against those color choices.
 In fact, they make great accent colors to compliment bolder choices.

-But color has a large impact on how children perceive a space and can leave them with a good feeling about coming back to the dentist for their next appointment.
 Have fun with color and create amazing dental interior design and decor for your office!

-For an in depth report on designing your office to alleviate anxiety in patients, download our free white paper:
+For an in-depth report on designing your office to alleviate anxiety in patients, download our free white paper:

 DOWNLOAD THE FREE WHITE PAPER NOW: